-New Taxpayers have to keep accounting records

-Individuals, and undivided estates whose gross income from the immediately preceding fiscal year (2018) is greater than USD 300,000 and whose costs and annual expenses related to the economic activity of the business of the previous fiscal year have been superior to USD 240.000,00.
+They are obliged to keep accounting records for individuals, whose gross income of the last fiscal year (2020) is greater than US\$ 300,000.00 and whose costs and annual expenses related to the economic activity of the business of the lastprevious fiscal year at least of US\$ 240,000.00.

-The natural persons who develop the following activities will be included in this amount:
+Individuals who develop the following activities will be included in this amount:

-- Agricultural;
+- Agriculture;

 - Livestock;

 - Forestry or similar;

-- As well as professionals, commission agents, artisans, agents, representatives and other self-employed workers.
+- As well as professionals, commission agents, craftsmen, agents, representatives and other self-employed workers.